Grunya Sukhareva: Contribution to the study of autism

-While Sukhareva utilized the term “autistic” to describe these children and their proclivities, the term was only just surfacing in psychiatric literature at the time of her seminal publication.
+While Sukhareva utilized the term "autistic" to describe these children and their proclivities, the term was only just surfacing in psychiatric literature at the time of her seminal publication.
 A decade prior to this publication, the term originated from Swiss psychiatric scholar Eugen Bleuler.
-Bleuler, frequently cited in Sukhareva’s works, coined the term to encompass socially introverted or withdrawn behaviors that were typically linked to schizophrenia at the time.
-Along with other prominent Soviet psychiatrists of the era, Bleuler posited that ASD was a form of “mild schizophrenia.”
-Sukhareva’s work expanded upon the definition throughout her career while making great strides in differentiating between ASD and schizophrenia nearly 30 years prior to the establishment of separate classifications for these diagnoses with the publication of the DSM-III in 1980.
+Bleuler, frequently cited in Sukhareva's works, coined the term to encompass socially introverted or withdrawn behaviors that were typically linked to schizophrenia at the time.
+Along with other prominent Soviet psychiatrists of the era, Bleuler posited that ASD was a form of "mild schizophrenia".
+Sukhareva's work expanded upon the definition throughout her career while making great strides in differentiating between ASD and schizophrenia nearly 30 years prior to the establishment of separate classifications for these diagnoses with the publication of the DSM-III in 1980.

-Sukhareva’s observations on autistic tendencies were not the only aspect of her work that is considered to be well-before its time by scholars.
+Sukhareva's observations on autistic tendencies were not the only aspect of her work that is considered to be well before its time by scholars.
 In fact, she is known to have hypothesized a neurological basis for the syndrome, suggesting that the anatomical brain regions known as the cerebellum, frontal lobe, and basal ganglia are all implicated in the development of ASD.
 These hypotheses have been confirmed by more recent neuroimaging studies.

 She initially used the term "schizoid psychopathy" ("schizoid" meaning "eccentric" at the time), but later replaced it with "autistic (pathological avoidant) psychopathy" to describe the clinical picture of autism.
 The article was created almost two decades before the case reports of Hans Asperger and Leo Kanner, which were published while Sukhareva's pioneering work remained unnoticed.
-In as much as Sukhareva’s autism research was translated and published in German-language journals within a year of its domestic publication in Russian, there existed no serious barrier to access of these materials by Asperger and Kanner.
+In as much as Sukhareva's autism research was translated and published in German-language journals within a year of its domestic publication in Russian, there existed no serious barrier to access of these materials by Asperger and Kanner.
 Kanner cited Sukhareva's 1932 publication Über den Verlauf der Schizophrenien im Kindesalter in papers published in 1949 and 1962.
-The precise reason for her extensive research remaining uncited in the work of Asperger, who also published in German, cannot be precisely determined and is still a matter of discussion by experts.
-Her name was transliterated as "Ssucharewa" when her papers appeared in Germany, and the autism researcher Hans Asperger might have chosen not to cite her work due to his documented cooperation with the Nazi Party and her Jewish heritage.
-Such conclusions have been drawn by a number of academics, based on disputed suggestions that Asperger held antisemitic views.
+The precise reason for her extensive research remaining uncited in the work of Asperger, who also published in German, cannot be precisely determined, and is still a matter of discussion by experts.
+Her name was transliterated as "Ssucharewa" when her papers appeared in Germany.